luphi/raytmx/README.md

 - Only the orthogonal orientation is supported; isometric, staggered, and hexagonal are not
 - JSON, which can optionally be used by Tiled, is not currently implemented
-- No tile data (de)compression methods are currently implemented
+- ZStandard-compressed layer data decompression is not implemented
 - Wangsets are not implemented
 - Infinite maps are not supported and are treated as fixed-size
 - Object rotations are parsed but currently ignored when drawing